ozanerdogan90/ShoppingApi/README.md

 > .Net Core 2.2, Akka.net , Docker

 ## Description
-This project aims to create shopping cart and inventory management application via using akka.net actors
+This project aims to create shopping cart and inventory management application via using akka.net actors.
+Akka server is used as distributed command bus with multiple instance of actors and shopping api reaches this actors by akka remote connection.
+For each adding product and purchase actions, warehouse actor checks daily warehouse product limit and product stock limit and if the limits are excess server will return failure

 ## Features
 ##### Framework